 Every so often I visit a restaurant that triggers my Croatian diaspora friends back in Australia.
-Bruschetta, located in Croatia’s Central Dalmatia region and city of Zadar was one of those restaurants.
+Bruschetta, located in Croatia’s northern Dalmatia region and city of Zadar was one of those restaurants.
 I was taken there by my boyfriend and proud local, yes boyfriend, we will talk about this in another post, who like everyone else back in Australia raved on about Bruschetta as though it had invented sliced bread.
 Given it’s top location, literally by the seaside and overlooking the world’s finest sunset, was Bruschetta in Zadar able to impress me further?

 **You’ll have to excuse my photos, my boyfriend is slowly getting used to the whole ‘snap before we eat’ concept he has accidentally signed up for while dating me.